-The goal of our work is to develop a human computable password management scheme in which security guarantees are maintained after {\em many} breaches.
-In a human computable password management scheme the user reconstructs each of his passwords by {\em computing} the response to a public challenge.
-The computation may only involve a few very simple operations (e.g., addition modulo $10$) over secret values (digits) that the user has memorized.
-More specifically, in our candidate human computable password schemes the user learns to compute a simple function $f:\mathbb{Z}_d^k\rightarrow\mathbb{Z}_d$ (we adopt the base $d = 10$ that is natural for most humans), and memorizes a secret mapping $\sigma:[n]\rightarrow \mathbb{Z}_d$.
+Our human computable password schemes admittedly require more human effort than the password management schemes of Blocki et al. \cite{NaturallyRehearsingPasswords} and Blum and Vempala~\cite{blum2015publishable}, and, unlike Blocki et al. \cite{NaturallyRehearsingPasswords}, our scheme requires users to do simple mental arithmetic (e.g., add two single-digit numbers) in their head.
+However, our proposed schemes are still human usable in the sense that a motivated, security-conscious user would be able to learn to use the scheme and memorize all associated secrets in a few hours.
+In particular, the human computation in our schemes only involves a few very simple operations (e.g., addition modulo $10$) over secret values (digits) that the user has memorized.
+More specifically, in our candidate human computable password schemes the user learns to compute a simple function $f:\mathbb{Z}_d^k\rightarrow\mathbb{Z}_d$,\footnote{ In our security analysis we consider arbitrary bases $d$.
+However, our specific schemes use the base $d = 10$ that is most familiar to human users.} and memorizes a secret mapping $\sigma:[n]\rightarrow \mathbb{Z}_d$.
 The user authenticates by responding to a sequence of single digit challenges, i.e., a challenge-response pair $\paren{C,f\paren{\sigma\paren{C}}}$ is a challenge $C \in X_k \subseteq [n]^k$ and the corresponding response.